pawap90/blog-articles/20210122-chrome-extension-commands/2021-01-22-chrome-extension-commands.md

 Keep in mind that you cannot use commands *reserved* by the browser, like `Ctrl + T` (which in Chrome opens a new tab).

-The logic that should be executed once the user runs a command should be handled in a *background script*.
+We should handle the logic that we want to execute once the user runs a command in a *background script*.
 I will explain more about this later.

 # Let's get coding